 Thumbprint Cookies - Use your pinky finger to make a small indent in the centers of the cookies, then fill them with sweet raspberry jam before baking.

 Store your heart sugar cookies in an airtight container at room temperature.
 If they don't have any icing on them, they will stay good like this for up to ten days.
-If they are iced, they will still be safe to eat but the icing may make the cookies go a little soggy after 4 or 5 days (unless it's royal icing).
+If they are iced, they will still be safe to eat, but the icing may make the cookies go a little soft after 4 or 5 days (unless it's royal icing).

 Recipe